zhangxiang-planet/orbital_coverage/README.md

 **NOTE**: Exoplanet systems often have alternate names (e.g., Kepler-42 c is also known as KOI-961 c).
 We strongly advise users to consult the NenuFAR schedule to ensure they're using the correct field names.

-### Brian would like to study the exoplanet ups And b.
-However, he prefers to use orbital parameters from a specific reference.
+### Brian's Investigation into Exoplanet ups And b with Custom Orbital Parameters

-Brian could activate the MANUAL mode offered by the tool.
-The tool operates in two distinct modes:
+Brian wishes to rely on specific orbital parameters from a chosen reference.
+To accommodate this, he can engage the MANUAL mode of the tool.
+Notably, the tool provides two distinct operational modes:

 - **AUTO mode**: Here, the tool automatically queries the NASA exoplanet archive to retrieve the RA/DEC, orbital period and its associated error, and the Time of Conjunction (Transit Midpoint) for a specific exoplanet.
 Given that NASA sources this data from various references, the tool prioritizes the reference with the smallest error in the orbital period.